 Clearwater reservoir storage consists of a single 1.8ML precast concrete on-ground sealed reservoir on elevated terrain, BWL 150.2m.
+The reservoir is equipped with a recirculation pump to assist in maintaining good water quality.

 Telemetry

 A telemetry system (Welcon) was installed in conjunction with the water treatment plant and enables controls.
 For example: